Kyle Isbel Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.72 team ERA that ranks No. 1 among all MLB pitching staffs.
+- The Mariners have a 3.70 team ERA that ranks first among all MLB pitching staffs.

-- Mariners pitchers combine to allow the fourth-fewest home runs in baseball (137 total, 1.1 per game).
+- Mariners pitchers combine to give up 138 home runs (1.1 per game), the fourth-fewest in the league.

-- The righty's last time out came on Saturday against the Houston Astros, when he tossed six innings, surrendering two earned runs while allowing eight hits.
+- In his last time out on Tuesday against the Chicago White Sox, the righty tossed seven innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.